JohnBerg60/Arduino-VSCode/README.md

 # Setting up VSCode for STM32 Arduino
-Goal is to build Arduino STM32 projects, without the Arduino IDE beeing installed.
+Goal is to build Arduino STM32 projects, without the Arduino IDE being installed.

 ## Workflow
 Setup a project by cloning this skeleton project.
 This sets up a fully configured VSCode project.